shaunmahony/chip-seq-tutorial/index.md

 9          45         3
 ```

 Now let's add another two columns to this dataset.
-These columns will show percentage of reads summing up to each row for ChIP and Input data.
+These columns will show the cumulative percentages of reads up to each row for the ChIP and Input data.
 For example, 0.044 on row 3 is (1 + 2 + 2)/113 = 0.044.

 ```
  1   2   3  4      5